Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 • Tracking sessions vs unique visitors inconsistently.
 Conversion rate = conversions ÷ unique sessions OR ÷ unique visitors.
 The two differ — one user with 3 sessions and 1 purchase is 33% session-CR but 100% visitor-CR.
 Pick one and stay consistent.

-• Optimising conversion rate at the expense of average order value.
+• Optimizing conversion rate at the expense of average order value.
 A pricing page with a $19 plan converting at 5% might earn less than one with a $49 plan converting at 3%.
 Always look at revenue per visitor, not conversion rate alone.

 • Ignoring source attribution.
 Brand-keyword visitors convert 10× higher than non-brand.
 Direct traffic 5× higher than organic search.
 Aggregating CR hides huge variance.
 Slice by source.